seqcode/allo/README.md

 ```

 ## Usage
+### Peak-based applications (ChIP-seq, ATAC-seq, DNase-seq, etc)
-### Pre-processing
+#### Pre-processing
 Using Allo requires a few pre-processing steps.
-In most ChIP pipelines, the default behavior of aligners is to assign multi-mapped reads to random locations within their mappings without retaining information on the other locations.
+In most ChIP-seq, ATAC-seq, and DNase-seq pipelines, the default behavior of aligners is to assign multi-mapped reads to random locations within their mappings without retaining information on the other locations.
 Both Bowtie1/2 and BWA can be used for single-end.
 Unfortunately, BWA cannot be used for paired-end reads prior to Allo due to constraints in how it outputs multi-mapped reads.
 The following arguments should be used:

 *Bowtie1*

 ```
 #Single-end
-bowtie -x INDEX -q FASTQ -S SAMOUT --best --strata -m 50 -k 50 -p THREADS
+bowtie -x INDEX -q FASTQ -S SAMOUT --best --strata -m 25 -k 25 -p THREADS
 #Paired-end
-bowtie -x INDEX -1 READ1 -2 READ2 -S SAMOUT --best --strata -m 50 -k 50 -p THREADS
+bowtie -x INDEX -1 READ1 -2 READ2 -S SAMOUT --best --strata -m 25 -k 25 -p THREADS
 ```
 *Bowtie2*
 ```
 #Single-end
-bowtie2 -x INDEX -q FASTQ -S SAMOUT -k 50 -p THREADS
+bowtie2 -x INDEX -q FASTQ -S SAMOUT -k 25 -p THREADS
 #Paired-end
-bowtie2 -x INDEX -1 READ1 -2 READ2 -S SAMOUT -k 50 --no-mixed --no-discordant -p THREADS
+bowtie2 -x INDEX -1 READ1 -2 READ2 -S SAMOUT -k 25 --no-mixed --no-discordant -p THREADS
 ```
 *BWA*
 ```